Killed in Action, 19 Jul 1916, Battle of Fromelles

 The 32nd embarked from Adelaide, South Australia on 18 November 1915 aboard HMAT A2 Geelong, headed for Egypt.
 They were ‘properly’ farewelled:

-“The 32nd Battalion went away with the determination to uphold the newborn prestige of Australian troops, and they were accorded a farewell which reflected the assurance of South Australians that that resolve would be realized.”
+“The 32nd Battalion went away with the determination to uphold the newborn prestige of Australian troops, and they were accorded a farewell which reflected the assurance of South Australians that that resolve would be realised.”

 After arriving in Suez on 14 December 1915 they moved to the El Ferdan camp, just before Christmas.
-A month later they marched to Ismalia, then to the large camp at Tel El Kabir for February and most of March.
+A month later they marched to Ismailia, then to the large camp at Tel El Kabir for February and most of March.
 During their time in Egypt the 32nd did have had the honour of being inspected by H.R.H.
 Prince of Wales and they greeted him with “enthusiastic cheers”.

 The next stops were at Duntroon Plateau and Ferry Post until the end of May, training and guarding the Suez Canal.
 Their last posting in Egypt was a few weeks at Moascar.